-Joseph Jacobs (1931) Memorial Scholarship.
+Inez S. and Joseph Jacobs '31 Memorial Scholarship.
+(Previously named "Joseph Jacobs (1931) Memorial Scholarship").
 Created by the family and friends of Joseph Jacobs, Class of 1931.

 Dolores R. Jacobson Memorial Scholarship.
 Created by the children and grandchildren of Dolores R. Jacobson to honor her memory.
 Preference given to students entering junior or senior year, majoring in neuroscience with intent to pursue graduate work at the doctoral level in the neurosciences.
 Second preference will be given to a junior or senior student planning to attend medical school, regardless of major.